NQNStudios/kisslang/README.md

 Kiss is a work in progress.
 (See: [Who should use Kiss?](#who-should-use-kiss))

-**Kiss aims to be:**

-- [x] A statically typed Lisp
-- [ ] that runs correctly almost anywhere,
+Kiss aims to be a statically typed Lisp that runs correctly almost anywhere using Haxe's FFI features.
-- [x] is usable at any stage of its development,
-- [ ] doesn't break downstream code when it updates,
-- [ ] and doesn't require full-time maintenance

 **Main features:**

-- [ ] Traditional Lisp macros
+- [x] Traditional Lisp macros
+- [x] Rust-style pattern-matching
 - [x] [Reader macros](https://gist.github.com/chaitanyagupta/9324402)
 - [x] Plug-and-play with every pure-Haxe library on Haxelib
 - [x] Smooth FFI with any non-Haxe library you can find or write Haxe bindings for